 In a 2016 study of 1,098 people with vitiligo, nearly 20% had at least one other autoimmune condition.
 Additionally, nearly 3% had more than one other condition.

-In both studies, the most common co-occurring condition in people with vitiligo was hypothyroidism.
-Other common conditions in one or both studies included alopecia areata, rheumatoid arthritis, inflammatory bowel disease (IBD), and systemic lupus erythematosus (SLE).
+The most common co-occurring condition in people with vitiligo was hypothyroidism.
+Other common conditions in the study include alopecia areata, inflammatory bowel disease (IBD), and systemic lupus erythematosus (SLE).

 People with vitiligo may also have an increased risk of other autoimmune conditions, such as pernicious anemia, Addison’s disease, and Sjögren’s disease.